Hainanese: Consonants

 Many of the most widely spoken varieties of Hainanese notably have a series of implosive consonants, //ɓ// and //ɗ//, which were acquired through contact with surrounding languages, probably Hlai.
-However, more conservative varieties of Hainanese such as Banqiao remain closer to Leizhou Peninsula Min and other varieties, lack them.
+However, more conservative varieties of Hainanese such as Banqiao remain closer to Teochew and other varieties of Southern Min.

-The consonant system of Hainanese corresponds well with that of Leizhou Peninsula Min, but it has had some restructuring.
+The consonant system of Hainanese corresponds well with that of Hokkien, but it has had some restructuring.
 In particular: